 In Lebanon, fighting between Syrian troops and rightist militiamen has spread from Beirut to village areas in the north.

-In Lebanon, fighting between Syrian troops and rightist militiamen has spread from Beirut to village areas in the north.
+Background: In Lebanon, fighting between Syrian troops and rightist militiamen has spread from Beirut to village areas in the north.
 According to the Falangist Party, Syrian peace-keeping forces shelled three villagers near the coastal town of Batroun at the weekend (August 25 - 27).
 The same source said the least 65 people had died in the fighting and another 40 were missing, presumed detained by the Syrians.

 SYNOPSIS: Rightist militiamen and Syrian troops have been engaged in a series of increasingly violent clashes since the end of the 1975-76 civil war.
 The Syrian peace troops are now considered an army of occupation by the rightists who claim that up to 15,000 Syrians are in the Batroun area alone.